piskareviv/blog_aux_ntt_1/text/main.md

 ### Vectorizing multiplication

-Vectorizing multiplication is the most important step, since most of the performance improvement comes directly from it.
+Vectorizing multiplication is the most crucial step, since the majority of the performance improvement comes directly from it.
-Yet I won't be comprehensive and will just show you the best I could achieve, without explaining how and why.
+Yet I won't be comprehensive and will just show the best I could achieve, without explaining how and why.
 I'll probably write a separate article later.

 `n_inv` and `mod` are `u32x8`s filled with corresponding values from scalar Montgomery.
-`mul_u32x8` computes pointwise Montgomery product of input vectors.
+`mul_u32x8` computes pointwise *Montgomery product* of input vectors.
  <!-- `reduce` is separated, because we will need it later. -->

 ```cpp